-The moment having passed, the opportunity gone, the master,
+The moment having passed, the opportunity gone, the master, laughing with even

 “Wait, don't go, I offended you, I apologize, come back, we need you!”

 “Sorry, I won’t be part of your diet.
 It’s simply too rich for my

-taste” the elder replied, and laughed even more robustly.
+taste” the elder replied, and laughed even more heartily.

 “Will you come again?”

-“Never!”...he walked, continuing his laughter, now even further away from the shit eater.
+“Never!” he walked, continuing his laughter, now even further away from the shit eater.

-full, and then you’ll have no choice but to let it go.
+some some distance, the old man turned, “Perhaps someday you’ll reach your gluttonous full, and then you’ll have no choice but to let it go.
+Stick your finger down your throat and puke it out.
 With luck, you’ll

-fatal thrust at the wily old tiger), the Villager called out, “I Think you’re full of shit!"
+Then, laughing back in ridicule (perhaps hoping to make a final fatal thrust at the wily old tiger), the villager called out, “I think

 Hysterical laughter faded in the distance, with the old man’s final words, “I suppose I deserved that.”

-He stared expectantly, seeing what would happen.
+to see what would happen.

-pppfffffffttt emerging from my rear in the general direction of Laughing Jou, I walked away from my questions
+A smile lit slowly across my face, I turned, and with a slow odoriferous pppfffffffttt emerging from my rear in the general direction of Laughing Jou, I walked away from my questions